danpeirce/scad-keyboard-cases/README.md

 * Light from RPi Pico board piped outside case by short piece of clear PETG filament.
 * Covers over Pico board area allow for customization without reprinting whole case.
 Also contain side vents for convection.
+* Use crkbd/stls/crkbd-case-top-pico.stl for left side keyboard.
+The same file can be mirrored in slicing software to create right side case.

 ### Construction